Version: 1.0.78

 applanga push

-The default config usually just pushes the source language and pull's all target languages.
-For some initial setup cases it might be needed to Push Target values as well.
-For this there is the pushtarget command.
-It behaves the same as the push command but pushes all files that are set as targets in the config.
-If you want to override already existing translations on the backend you’ll need to combine this with the --force command
+The default config usually just pushes the source language and pulls all target languages.
+For some initial setup cases, you may need to push target values as well.
+For this case, there is the pushtarget command.
+It behaves the same as the push command, but this command pushes all files that are set as targets in the config.
+If you want to override already existing translations on the backend, you’ll need to combine this with the --force

 applanga pushtarget